dhwxj-jxin/DTSC302--Optical-Music-Recognition---Final-Project-/README.md

 ## Data Access

-This project uses the PrIMuS (Printed Images of Music Staves) dataset, publicly available from the University of Alicante.
+This project uses the PrIMuS (Printed Images of Music Staves) dataset, publicly available from the University of Alicante:

 - Official page: https://grfia.dlsi.ua.es/primus/

-After downloading, extract the corpus into the `Corpus/` folder as shown in the file structure above.
-Each subfolder corresponds to one music staff sample and must contain both a `.png` image and a `.agnostic` label file.
+Due to the size of the full dataset, 860 sample images have been included directly in this repository inside the `Corpus/` folder as a representative subset.
+This is sufficient to run the pipeline and evaluate the model.
+If you wish to train or evaluate on the full corpus, download the complete dataset from the link above and extract it into the `Corpus/` folder, replacing the sample contents.

 ---

 ## Running the Project

-1. Select your interpreter: Press Ctrl + Shift + P, type "Python: Select Interpreter", and choose the one labeled `.venv`.
+1. Select your interpreter: Press Ctrl + Shift + P, type "Python: Select Interpreter", and choose the one labeled `.venv` with Python 3.10.

 2. Run the script from the terminal: